Art Is All Around | Galleries Near You

 Poet de la Paz

-For many students at Western Washington University, Professor Oliver de la Paz is the amiable and quirky character often seen walking the halls of Humanities building, bobbing his head to his tunes, his large, friendly dog Beau in tow.
-An encouraging, accessible figure who pushes his students to…
+For many students at Western Washington University, Professor Oliver de la Paz is the amiable and quirky character often seen walking the halls of Humanities building, bobbing his head to…

 Five Faves: Great Dates